oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 OKTA_CLIENT_ID={your client id}
 ```

-If you go to Postman and change your request’s URL to point to `/service2` instead of `/service1` when you fire the request, it should fail, as your token is missing the needed scope.
+If you go to Postman and change your request's URL to point to `/service2` instead of `/service1` when you fire the request, it should fail, as your token is missing the needed scope.
 Go back to the **Auth** tab in Postman and scroll down to where you specified your scopes.
-Add your new one so that it is now “openid email microservice-demo-scope” and request a new token.
+Add your new one so that it is now "openid email microservice-demo-scope" and request a new token.
 Once you select **Use Token**, your request to Microservice B should now succeed.

 ### Remote token introspection